Ecuador

 • Rio Tutanangoza — Class III middle canyon, Class III–IV lower canyon

-• Rio Tuna-Chiguaza – gorgeous limestone canyon in the jungle; class III with class VI consequences, a portage or two, and possibility of wood
+• Rio Tuna-Chiguaza — gorgeous limestone jungle canyon; Class III with Class VI consequences, a portage or two, and possible wood

 • Rio Pano